-Let’s be clear here: bushcraft is a set of skills for surviving in the wilderness.
+Let’s be clear: bushcraft is a set of skills for surviving in the wilderness.
 Bushcraft is NOT about fancy survival gear.
 You can’t buy skills in a bushcraft store!

 However, there is no doubt that bushcraft utilizes various tools to make the skills happen.

-- Building a survival shelter is a lot easier when you’ve got an ax to cut branches.
+- Building a survival shelter is much easier when you have an ax to cut branches.

 - You need a good knife to baton wood.

 - And making a fire is tough if you don’t have at least a flint…

 So, I’ve decided to share some of the best bushcraft stores in the USA and Canada.

 USA Bushcraft Stores

 I love this bushcraft store because 1) they are based out of Michigan, 2) they are family-operated, and 3) they have a vast selection of products made in the USA.